 Current research and teaching

 My research focuses mainly on political parties and coalition politics in Western European parliamentary democracies, focusing on topics such as coalition formation, portfolio allocation, cabinet reshuffles, policy-making in multiparty governments, and legislative behavior.
-I also do research on political behavior/political psychology, focusing mainly on explaining protest activity and radicalization.
+I also do research on political behavior/political psychology, focusing mainly on explaining protest activity, radicalization and polarization.
 Other topics I focus on in my research are state-making, corruption and foreign policy-making.

 I teach comparative politics, political psychology and research methods.